Leakers and whistleblowers often shape history at the same time as polarising opinion.

 After graduating, he took a role as a scientist with Ralston Purina, a pet food company that’s since been acquired by Nestlé, and is now known as Nestlé Purina PetCare.

-After working for Ralston Purina, Mark Whitacre worked in the role of Vice President of Digussa, a speciality chemicals company.
+After working for Ralston Purina, Mark Whitacre worked in the role of Vice President of Digussa, a specialty chemicals company.

 After five years he moved to The Archer Daniels Midland Company (ADM), where he was initially recruited as the President of the BioProducts Division.
 ADM is an enormous food processing company, with over 30,000 employees and revenue of over $60 Billion, according to Wikipedia.
 Within three years, Whitacre was made Corporate Vice President of the company, in addition to maintaining his original role.